Apple CarPlay/Android Auto

 The increased shove’s noticeable and it now rings all the way to 7500 rpm.
 In the RF, conversations can be had without raising much of voice making motorway journeys more inhabitable compared to the roadster.
 After 600 kilometres of combined driving, there’s still fuel and has yet to scrape neither its chin nor its underpinnings.

 Bose’s 9-speaker system in this car is a respectable one for having not much space to work with.
 Not that it is a particularly fine one but any car made in recent years should at least sound this good.
 Bass is especially punchy when it comes to music post-2010 but highs get bright fast with volume.
 Speakers in the headrest bring the mids out from every track while talking over handsfree is an exceptional experience.
 Although sound quality does become richer through USB, I’d rather live without wires running about.

 You can forget practicality because 278 litres of boot space will only swallow a couple of soft-sided overnight bags which was less of a problem in the Cayman.
 Heck, it can’t even fit larger house appliances due to how narrow the aperture is and if this is a deal breaker, something with more doors and boring is for you.

 As the skies get dark, adaptive headlamps shine bright, far ahead to keep your eyes happy.
-Guides you home with satellite navigation, reads road signs, monitors blind spot and watches out for dotted lines.
+Guides you home with satellite navigation, reads road signs, monitors blind spots and watches out for dotted lines.
 An MX-5 does not need any of these but I’m glad it does because that gives us reasons to take it out, more of the time.